invertedv/testGo/docs/index.md

 build the modeling dataset and the model.

 What aspects of mortgage performance can be modeled?
 Really, anything you can think of.
-The software is agnostic about its target.
-The example scripts include models to forecast:
+The software is agnostic about its target and features.
+Think of it as a flexible framework for model building.

-- The probability a loan is modified.
-- The loan's delinquency status.
-- Prepay and default.
-- Net recovery on the property at sale.
-- A mortgage score using a fixed, two-year performance window.

-The models fit in the first 3 cases are hazard models.

-Since it is open source, goMortgage can be modified to suit your needs.
-What follows in this document describes the software as it is.

 As you might imagine, there are many items that must be specified when building a model.  goMortgage takes a file (.gom) which specifies these.

+Since goMortgage is open source, goMortgage can be modified to suit your needs.
+Out of the box, it is configured to work with Freddie and Fannie data.

 The topics below provide details on getting up and running.